ShaanManchanda/ShaanManchanda/README.md

 # 💫 About Me:
 <br>Hello, I'm Shaan Manchanda, a third-year B.Tech Computer Science student at Graphic Era University (@GEU) in India.
 My programming journey has equipped me with proficiency in Java, Python, and C++, and I am deeply passionate about the realms of Machine Learning and Data Science.
 I am fascinated by the potential of technology to solve complex problems and am dedicated to exploring innovative solutions in these fields.
-Beyond coding, I actively contribute to open-source projects and stay abreast of the latest advancements in AI.
 Let's connect and explore the exciting intersection of coding and cutting-edge technology! 🚀

 ## 🌐 Socials: